-Combine the sugar and water in a small saucepan and stir over a medium heat until sugar is dissolved.
-Bring to the boil, then let simmer for a few minutes.
+Combine the sugar and water in a small saucepan and stir over medium heat until the sugar is dissolved.
+Bring to a boil, then let simmer for a few minutes.
 When cool, transfer to a sealable bottle or jar.
-Will last for up to 2 weeks in the refrigerator.
+It will last for up to 2 weeks in the refrigerator.

-Honey Syrup is a great way to add the sweetness you need but also the flavour you crave to your favourite cocktails.
-Now Honey on it’s own is too thick to mix well with other ingredient (unless they are hot), so making it into a Syrup allows you to get all that honey goodness.
-Be aware that different honey’s will impart a slightly different flavour (depending on where the honey is from) so experiment with different types.
+Honey Syrup is a great way to add the sweetness you need with that floral flavour you crave to your favourite cocktails.
+Now Honey on its own is too thick to mix well with other ingredients (unless they are hot), so making it into a Syrup allows you to get all that honey goodness without the gloopiness.
+Be aware that different kinds of honey will impart slightly different flavours (depending on where the honey is from), so experiment with different types.